Kvil-git/The-Kitchen-luau-style-guide/README.md

     ...
 end
 ```
 - Make every function parameter typesafe.
-If you don't know the exact parameter types ahead of time, put the type as "PossibleType1 | PossibleType2 | PossibleType3".
+If you don't know the exact parameter types ahead of time, put the type as ```luau "PossibleType1 | PossibleType2 | PossibleType3"```.
-- If you don't know even the possible type of the input, put the type as "any"
+- If you don't know even the possible type of the input, put the type as ```luau "any"```

 # Variable names
 - A very subjective point is of course making the naming as clear as possible.
-You should make the name as clear as possible not to yourself, but to the other people in the team.
+You should make the name as clear as possible !!!NOT TO YOUSELF!!!, but !!!TO THE OTHER PEOPLE!!! in the team.
 - Another point is making the names readable.
-If your variable name is longer than 2 words, you should use snake case, as also shown in the example below.
+For readability, snake case is our choise for naming variables.
 ```luau
 --
 -- THIS IS AN EXAMPLE OF A BAD VARIABLE NAME.
 EVEN THOUGH I KNOW THAT THIS IS ZETA OF (1), OTHER PEOPLE IN MY TEAM MOST LIKELY HAVE NO IDEA.